muhannadhamadeh001-code/ECU/CAN Controller/README.md

-# ESP32 CAN Controller Board
+# ESP32 Automotive CAN Controller

-This repository contains the design of a 4-layer ESP32-based controller board designed for automotive and embedded applications.

-The board integrates:
+This project is a custom-designed automotive CAN controller based on the ESP32.
+It is intended as a learning-focused yet production-oriented hardware platform covering automotive power design, communication buses, and firmware development.

+## Key Features
+- ESP32 microcontroller
-- CAN bus communication
+- Automotive CAN interface
+- USB-C for firmware flashing and debugging
-- Automotive 12V power input
+- Automotive 12V input with protection
-- Buck power conversion
+- Buck + LDO power architecture
-- USB-C programming and debugging
-- ESD and surge protection
+- ESD and transient protection

+## Documentation
+Detailed design documentation is available in the `/docs` directory:
-- RF-aware layout for Wi-Fi and Bluetooth
+- System overview and block diagram

-The project is designed following hardware design practices with emphasis on signal integrity, EMI reduction, and reliability.
+- Power architecture
+- Communication interfaces
+- Firmware concepts
+- Protection mechanisms

+This repository focuses on **engineering correctness**, not hobby-level shortcuts.